Eid ul- Fitr is a three-day celebration that marks the end of the sacred mont h of Ramadan .

 As with Ramadan, the Eid date changes year on year in line with the lunar cycle.
 The Eid ul-Fitr date in the UK is estimated to be on Monday 2nd May 2022, although this is subject to change.
 If the crescent moon is not sighted on this day, Ramadan continues until 30 days are over.

 The start of Ramadan depends on when the new moon has been sighted at the start of the ninth lunar month, but different people choose to go by different sightings.
 Some go by solar estimations, others go by the moon above Mecca or the moon above their local area.
 The same goes for Eid.

 Ramadhan is the most sacred month and Eid is equally as important for Muslims around the world, but not all Muslims have the means to join in the celebrations due to situations outside of their control.
 As such, it is required that all Muslims – regardless of age and health – pay Zakat ul-Fitr.
 Also known as Fitrana, Zakat ul-Fitr is a compulsory donation that must be made before the first Eid prayers so that those less fortunate may also join in with the celebrations by way of a nourishing meal.

 The Fitrana amount can change year on year, but it is typically less than £5.
 If you are an adult with dependents (children) who cannot pay for themselves, the head of the household must pay on their behalf.

 You may donate your Fitrana through an Eid ul-Fitr charity, such as ILM, and we will use the donations to distribute food and resources to those in need so that they too can join in with the celebrations.

-If you have any questions about Eid, when is Eid in the UK, what does Eid mean or Eid charity, please contact us, or to make a donation, please head over to our donations page and we will be most grateful to receive your support.
+If you would like to make a donation, please head over to our donations page and we will be most grateful to receive your support.